scchess/Qualimap/doc/analysis.rst

 RNA-seq
 -------

-In RNA-seq experiments, usually the reads are first mapped to a reference genome.
-It is assumed that if the number of reads mapping to a certain biological feature of interest (gene, transcript, exon, ...) is enough, it can be used as an estimation of the abundance of that feature in the sample, interpreted as the quantification of its expression level.
+In RNA-seq experiments, the reads are usually first mapped to a reference genome.
+It is assumed that if the number of reads mapping to a certain biological feature of interest (gene, transcript, exon, ...) is sufficient, it can be used as an estimation of the abundance of that feature in the sample and interpreted as the quantification of the expression level of the corresponding region.

 These count data can be utilized for example to assess differential expression between two or more experimental conditions.
-Before assesing differential expression analysis, researchers should be aware of some potential limitations of the RNA-seq data, as for example: Has the saturation been reached or more features could be detected by increasing the sequencing depth?
+Before assesing differential expression analysis, researchers should be aware of some potential limitations of RNA-seq data, as for example: Has the saturation been reached or more features could be detected by increasing the sequencing depth?
 Which type of features are being detected in the experiment?
 How good is the quantification of expression in the sample?
 All of these questions are easily answered by looking at the plots generated by Qualimap.

 For assesing this analysis just activate from the main menu :menuselection:`File --> New Analysis --> RNA-seq`.